gopaddle-io/github-actions-pipeline/README.md

  ## Pre-requisite

 As a pre-requisite, an application must be deployed in gopaddle.
-Below flow chart gives the step by step process to be followed before creating a Azure DevOps pipeline.
+Below flow chart gives the step by step process to be followed before creating a Github Actions workflow pipeline.

 ![](/assets/images/github-actions.png)